Access to Information

 “The Commission may, in consultation with the Ministry responsible for information, in the performance of its functions under this Act, develop and issue Guidelines that are necessary for the better carrying out of the provisions under this Act.

-Section 39 stipulates that
+Section 39 of the Act provides that

 “The Chief Justice may, by statutory instrument, make Rules relating to—